-III.
-DEPARTMENT OF EDUCATION AND EARLY DEVELOPMENT
+V. DEPARTMENT OF EDUCATION AND EARLY DEVELOPMENT

-Similar to last year, the legislature has stated that a school district may not receive state education aid if it has a policy barring military, ROTC, CIA and FBI recruiters, the boy scouts, or ROTC programs from its schools.
+As it did last year, the legislature has stated that a school district may not receive state education aid if it has a policy barring military, ROTC, CIA, and FBI recruiters, the boy scouts, or ROTC programs from its schools.
 Section 1, p.
-11, lines 3 - 14.
+11, lines 19 - 28.
 As we concluded last year, we think this language probably violates the confinement clause.
-See Op.
-Att'y Gen. 2 - 3 (June 6; 883-07-0070).
+See 2008 Op.
+Att'y Gen. 3 (May 9; 883-08-0074).

-In Knowles II, the legislature sought to make certain appropriations to the Alaska Seafood Marketing Institute contingent on ASMI not having any employees located outside the state with a salary over a certain level.
+In Knowles II, the legislature sought to make certain appropriations to the Alaska Seafood Marketing Institute (ASMI) contingent on ASMI not having any employees located outside the state with a salary over a certain level.
 The Alaska Supreme Court held that such conditional language violated four of the five Hammond factors (discussed in the margin above) in that the language (i) went beyond the minimum necessary language because it did not describe how the appropriated money was to be spent, (ii) sought to administer the agency's program, (iii) was not germane to the appropriations, and (iv) was substantive in nature.
 Knowles II, 21 P.3d at 380-81.